pentestbr/Sherloque/README.md

 # Sherloque - a custom password list crafter

-Sherloque is a python3 script for generating target-specific password lists.
-This tool should be used only after having tried the usual common wordlists such as "rockyou.txt" or "SecLists/common.txt" and if you have a good knowledge of the target.
+Sherloque is a **python3** script for **generating target-specific password lists**.
+This tool should be used only after having tried the usual common wordlists such as "rockyou.txt" or "SecLists/common.txt" and if you have **a good knowledge of the target**.

 Sherloque has been released under the famous beerware license so feel free to use it however you like.

 This tool has been named after the eponymous character from the TV show "The Flash", who can be seen as the french cheap version of Sherlock Holmes.

 ## Requirements

-Python3 should be installed on your computer.
+**Python3** should be installed on your computer.
 Do not try to run this program with Python2.7 or it won't be fully functional.
 Python3 can be downloaded from this source [https://www.python.org/downloads/](https://www.python.org/downloads/).

 ## Basic Usage